httpassoca/gymcronis/README.md

 # gymcronis 💪

 An application for workouts to Acronis test.
-Yes, a bigger 💪 test!
+Yes, a big 💪 test!

 ## Stacks
 The initial setup was made with [Vue CLI](https://cli.vuejs.org/):